-CDC study shows outbreaks linked to imported foods increasingMarch 14th, 2012 in Diseases, Conditions, Syndromes /
+CDC study shows outbreaks linked to imported foods increasingMarch 14, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Foodborne disease outbreaks caused by imported food appeared to rise in 2009 and 2010, and nearly half of the outbreaks implicated foods imported from areas which previously had not been associated with outbreaks, according to research from the Centers for Disease Control and Prevention, presented today at the International Conference on Emerging Infectious Diseases in Atlanta.

 "It's too early to say if the recent numbers represent a trend, but CDC officials are analyzing information from 2011 and will continue to monitor for these outbreaks in the future," said Hannah Gould, Ph.D., an epidemiologist in CDC's Division of Foodborne, Waterborne and Environmental Diseases and the lead author of the study.

 CDC experts reviewed outbreaks reported to CDC's Foodborne Disease Outbreak Surveillance System from 2005-2010 for implicated foods that were imported into the United States.
 During that five-year period, 39 outbreaks and 2,348 illnesses were linked to imported food from 15 countries.
 Of those outbreaks, nearly half (17) occurred in 2009 and 2010.
 Overall, fish (17 outbreaks) were the most common source of implicated imported foodborne disease outbreaks, followed by spices (six outbreaks including five from fresh or dried peppers).
 Nearly 45 percent of the imported foods causing outbreaks came from Asia.